-California is a state in the southeastern part of the USA, at the coast of the Pacific ocean, rich with natural resources and having a long history of renewable energy policies.
+California is a state in the southeastern part of the USA, at the coast of the Pacific ocean, rich with natural resources and has a long history of renewable energy policies.
 The capital of California is Sacramento.
-Los Angeles, San Francisco, San Diego and San Jose are among the state’s biggest cities.
+Los Angeles, San Francisco, San Diego, and San Jose are among the state’s biggest cities.

 California’s renewables market

-As of 2009 wind, solar, geothermal, biomass and small hydro projects totaled 11.6% of the state’s energy mix, large hydroenergetic projects added 9.2% more.
+As of 2009 wind, solar, geothermal, biomass and small hydro projects totaled 11.6% of the state’s energy mix, large hydropower projects added 9.2% more.